16 Best Tools for Writers to Build a Profitable Writing Business in 2026

 - Power-Ups for integrating with Google Drive, Slack, and Calendar

-- Free plan with unlimited boards
+- Free plan with unlimited boards (up to 10 collaborators per Workspace)

 Best for: Writers who want simple, visual project tracking without the setup overhead of Notion or a full project management tool.
 Not suitable as a standalone business management solution since it lacks invoicing, CRM, time tracking, and contracts.